ituitis20-doganumu20/M-A-retrieval-with-nlp/readme.md

-I have chosen to proceed with the second task, which is about extracting M&A information from news.
+This is a project about extracting Mergers & Acqusitions information from the news.

 please look at the notebooks in following order for understanding my implementation process:
 1.manual_web_scrap